ta0kira/locking-container/readme.txt

 holds a lock for!
 From the perspective of authorization, attempting to lock a second container is the same as attempting to lock the same container again.

-See test.cpp for an example.
-You might also want to compile/run it to make sure that it works properly on the target system.
+See simple.cpp for an example.
+You might also want to compile/run test.cpp to make sure that 'mutex_container' works properly on the target system.

 Kevin P. Barry [ta0kira@gmail.com], 20150101